Launch your career and WIN a Kawai Piano

-The Pianist Composing Competition returns for another year, and we're once again giving you the chance to win a gorgeous Kawai digital piano, plus the opportunity to have your winning score featured inside a future issue of Pianist!
+The Pianist Composing Competition returns for another year, and we're once again giving you the chance to win a gorgeous Kawai digital piano, plus the opportunity to launch your piano career!
 This year, your winning piece will be heard farther and wide than ever before.
 Full details can be found below.

 Want to enter?
 Make sure your composition is written for solo piano.
 It can be in any style you like, and for any technical level.
 The length should not exceed 64 bars.
+Entry costs £30, with a discounted rate of £25 for Pianist subscribers.
 Full terms and conditions can be found at the bottom of this page.

 Please note: Entries from earning composers will be automatically disqualified.

 - WIN a Kawai ES520 piano – complete with a matching designer stand and pedal unit.
 Choose between either black or white